madhumardoor/AGRIVOICE/README.md

 ---

-Dependencies
+---
-# Ensure you have the following installed:
+## Ensure you have the following installed:

 ✅Python 3.x
 ✅pdfplumber (for extracting text from standard PDFs) ✅pdfminer.six (alternative for some PDFs)
 ✅pytesseract & pdf2image (for OCR-based extraction)
 ✅poppler-utils (required for pdf2image)
+---
 # 🤝Contributing
 ✅Feel free to contribute!
 Open a pull request if you have improvements.